Dave Curl & Gary Cialdella

-I'm located in beautiful Saint Joseph, MI, which is in the southwest corner of Michigan overlooking Lake Michigan.
+I'm located in beautiful Berrien County, MI, which is in the southwest corner of Michigan overlooking Lake Michigan.
 From here it's only a 90 minute drive to Chicago and then to any part of the world a plane will take me.

 In 1970 I picked up a camera and that was all it took.
-I've had a lot of fun with photography and have met so many interesting people along the way, both in front of the camera and those who stand behind the camera.
-Famous or not so famous.
-In my backyard or in Europe.
-Shooting for myself or for others.
+I've had a lot of fun with photography and have met so many interesting people along the way.
+Some of those people were in front of the camera and some behind the camera....some were famous and some not.
+Some in my backyard or across the USA or in Europe.
 It's been wonderful and still is wonderful.
 As they say, if you do what you like you never work a day in your life.

 2 Cities 48 Hours